zacikpa/timestaMPC/README.md

 cargo build --release
 ```
 ## Intended usage
-Firstly, one needs to set up the configuration files for the signers.
+First, one needs to set up configuration files for the signers.
 If we are going to do _2 out of 3_ threshold signing, the configuration
-file `signer0.cfg` for one of the signers may look as follows.
+file `signer0.cfg` for one of the signers may look as follows:
 ```json
 {
 "index": 0,